NaveenKarippai/NaveenKarippai.github.io/content/software/BitcoinResources.md

 HeaderImageCaption: src: pixabay.com
 author: Naveen Karippai
 Category: Software
-Summary: Resources I used to learn about Bitcoin and its technology
+Summary: Resources that I used to learn about Bitcoin and its technology
 Modified: 2020-01-05 16:40

 ### ELI5 Bitcoin